-Just to add insult to injury, there are several different types of fine lines and wrinkles that can wreak havoc on your skin (depending on the cause of your wrinkles).
+Just to add insult to injury, several different types of fine lines and wrinkles can wreak havoc on your skin (depending on the cause of your wrinkles).
 Most of these wrinkles are named after their causes (like laugh lines and worry lines).

 Some of the most common types of wrinkles include: